-- Uric acid disease or gout is a type of joint disease that occurs due to too high levels of - 36 uric acid in the blood.
-Under normal conditions, uric acid dissolves in the blood and - 37 exits through urine.
-But under certain conditions, the body can produce excessive - 38 amounts of uric acid or experience disruption in removing excess uric acid, so that uric - 39 acid builds up in the body.
-Uric acid is the end product of the metabolism of destruction - 40 of purine compounds, a nucleotide that has many roles in the functioning of cells.

-- Normal uric acid levels in humans around 4 mg / dl.
+Uric acid disease or gout is a type of joint disease that occurs due to too high levels of uric acid in the blood.
+Under normal conditions, uric acid dissolves in the blood and exits through urine.
+But under certain conditions, the body can produce excessive amounts of uric acid or experience disruption in removing excess uric acid, so that uric acid builds up in the body.
+Uric acid is the end product of the metabolism of the destruction of purine compounds, a nucleotide that has many roles in the functioning of cells.
+Normal uric acid levels in humans around 4 mg/dl.
 Uric acid levels in the blood can increase beyond normal levels and is called hyperuricemia, due to increased production or decreased excretion of uric acid.
 Increased blood uric acid levels can cause build up of uric acid crystals that form like needles, especially in joints.
-As a result will cause - Gout can be treated with one or more of the following drug, namely: - a.
-Nonsteroidal anti-inflammatory drugs, such as ibuprofen, naproxen and - 48 celecoxib etc.
+As a result will cause pain in the joints (1, 2).
+Gout can be treated with one or more of the following drug, namely: Nonsteroidal anti-inflammatory drugs, such as ibuprofen, naproxen and celecoxib etc., Colchicine, Probenecid, Allopurinol, Salicylic acid etc.